ITGAIN/s4dbs_custom_boards/README.md

 All dashboards seen here are subject to be integrated into the tooling itself once in a while (only with permission of the owner).

-One folder per area (Db2, PostgreSQL, SQL Server, Oracle, Linux, Windows) and one folder per dashboard is needed.
+One folder per area (Db2, PostgreSQL, SQL Server, Oracle, Linux, Windows, Speedgain System) and one folder per dashboard is needed.
 Please provide a readme besides the dashboard describing the prereqs and needed collectors and minimum version of speedgain for databases for that board to be working.